alexmingoia/sticky/README.md

 Alternatively, you can specify some options for this store by passing the opts argument:

     var store = new StickyStore({
+        name: 'Store A',       // Unique identifier for this store.
+Required to use multiple stores.
+        version: '1.0',        // Version for this store.
+        ready: function() {},  // Fires after cache has been repopulated.
-        domain: 'example.com', // Used for cookie domain.
+        domain: 'example.com', // Custom cookie domain.
         expires: 48,           // Hours.
 Used for cookie expiration.
-        ready: function(){},   // Fires after cache has been repopulated.
-        size: 5,               // indexedDB / webSQL database size in megabytes.
+        size: 5                // indexedDB / webSQL database size in megabytes.
-        version: '1.0'         // indexedDB / webSQL database version.
     });

-When you initialize a store, it's cache will be repopulated from browser storage.
+When you initialize a store, its cache will be repopulated from browser storage.
 Because indexedDB and webSQL operate asynchronously, Sticky will fire the ```store.opts.ready``` function after the cache has been repopulated.

+#### Multiple Stores

+Cached data is specific to a store's ```name``` and ```version``` options.
+Sticky supports multiple stores by prefixing the key values with the name and version.

 ### Get